 Instantiate Contract both saves the declaration and instantiates a contract on the ledger using the information from the remaining fields.
 The Contract Name field specifies the name of the contract instance, and can be chosen freely by the user.
 The peers that are part of the contract network have to be defined as well.
 The Peers dropdown is populated by the available peers on the network on which data can be stored and where contracts can be executed.
 The Entrypoint dropdown contains all the entrypoints defined in the CSL source.
 Selecting a particular entrypoint in the drop-down will cause input fields for its instantiation arguments to be shown.
 Once the contract is instantiated, the data is stored on the ledger which is distributed.
 The distribution on the network happens automatically.

 The viewer lets the user see the contract specification language (CSL) for each instantiated contract.
 In this example, the contract “Bike Sale” has been choosen:

 The user can see the individual contract declaration, the residual contract which specifies the still remaining events, as well as the list of past events that have successfully been submitted to the contract so far.
-The user can create events by pressing “Create Event” at the bottom of the viewer page.
-Events can also be applied in the Actions tab.
+Events can be applied in the Actions tab.

 Based on the actual state of the contract, event types can be executed within the actions tab at the given time.
 The never changing ID (instantiating a contract creates a new ID for every instantiation), the never changing declaration ID (forever attached to an instantiated contract), the name, the event, the agent and the expression are visible for each expected event.
 The list of events can be scoped to a specific contract.